hopplajs/hoppla/README.md

 ```

 ## Changelog
+### 0.7.0
+- Better folder renaming logic (fileName): if multiple folders use the same fileName their children will be merged together
 ### 0.6.0
 - Documented javascript usage
 - Fixed error if no ejs option was provided with js "hoppla"-function